 The bulk of mosquito species live through the dead of the winter.
 It takes extremely cold temperatures for them to actually die from the cold.

 But this leads to the question of why we don’t see any mosquitoes in the winter, then.

 Well, the mosquitoes are alive and well during winter.
 But they’re hiding in dark, damp places that are protected from the cold and the snow.

 In winter, you’ll be able to find mosquitoes in hollow logs, under piles of old leaves, in animal burrows, and so on.

 Also, only female adult mosquitoes survive the winter.
 Male mosquitoes mate in the fall and die after the mating process.
 So, only female mosquitoes remain alive through the winter.

-When the winter has passed and the weather starts to warm up again, female mosquitoes go out of their hiding places to find a blood meal, because this is the only way they will be able to develop their eggs and continue their species.
-That is also the reason why the first mosquitoes after winter are so vicious, they are hungry for blood and eager to feed to be able to lay their eggs in some form of a standing water they can find.
+When winter has passed and the weather has started to warm up again, female mosquitoes will come out of their hiding places to find blood.
+This is the only way they’ll be able to produce their eggs and continue the species.
+This is also the reason why the first batch of mosquitoes after winter is so vicious.
+They’re hungry and eager to feed on our blood to be able to lay their eggs in any standing water they can find.